-3.1 Observation on the hydrogels' physical integrities
+3.1 Observation on the hydrogels' physical intergrities

-The dried sample of hydrogels were transparent, very soft for 100% KGM and brittle for 100% Xanthan, and those with higher concentrations of xanthan appeared slightly yellowish.
-The physical integrity of hydrogels was observed over 30 minutes and the hydrogels with single composition of KGM and XG degraded faster compared to blend hydrogels (Figure 1).
-In this case, the hydrogels with 100% of KGM and 100% of XG were also appeared fragile and partially degraded after 10 minutes, and totally dissolved after 30 minutes.
-Meanwhile, blend KGM-XG hydrogels were appeared with rigid and stable structure over 30 minutes.
-The observations on the hydrogel's physical integrities are summarized in Table 2
+The dried sample of hydrogels was transparent, very soft for 100% KGM and brittle for 100% Xanthan, and those with higher concentrations of xanthan appeared slightly yellowish.
+The physical integrity of hydrogels was observed over 30 minutes (Fig. 1).
+It was observed that the hydrogels with the single composition of KGM and Xanthan degraded faster compared to blend hydrogels.
+In this case, the hydrogels with 100% of KGM and 100% of Xanthan also appeared fragile and partially degraded after 10 minutes, and totally dissolved after 30 minutes.
+Meanwhile, blend KGM-Xanthan hydrogels appeared with a rigid and stable structure over 30 minutes.
+The observations on the hydrogel's physical integrities are summarized in Table 2.